Offered by: Sustainability of Biobased Materials (Maastricht University, AMIBM)

 - Provide a clear explanation of the framework and principles of LCA (following the international ISO standards).

-- Teach how the participants can perform an LCA study.
+- Provide basic knowledge on how the participants can perform an LCA study.

 - Show the potentials and applications of LCA in the transition toward sustainability and a biobased and circular economy.